aurelia/aurelia/docs/user-docs/app-basics/scope-and-binding-context.md

 Therefore, the change observation is also applied for the `scope.bindingContext.message` as opposed to that of override context.
 This explains why updating the `scope.overrideContext.message` is rather 'futile' in the example above.

-However, the result would have been quite different, if the `message` property is introduced to override context during the `binding` phase.
+However, the result would have been quite different, if the `message` property is introduced to override context during the `binding` phase (or before that for that matter).

 {% code title="App.ts" %}
 ```typescript